ihsan-project/ihsan-react-native/README.md

   - `brew install --cask adoptopenjdk/openjdk/adoptopenjdk8`
 - Setup local env variables.
   - Follow step [3.
 Configure the ANDROID_HOME environment variable](https://reactnative.dev/docs/environment-setup)
+- Setup Android Google SSO Fingerprint
+  - Run `yarn android-fingerprint`.
+Take the output `SHA1` string and give it to admins to add to Firebase
+  - Admin should also provide the file to put in the following path: `/android/app/google-services.json`

 ### References